 – Opera Lively’s journalism

-- Exclusive Interviews – by now, more than 70 artists, including the biggest contemporary opera stars, other established singers, beginning singers, scholars, educators, conductors, stage directors, composers, opera house managers.
+- Exclusive Interviews – by now, 102 interviewees, including the biggest contemporary opera stars, other established singers, beginning singers, scholars, educators, conductors, stage directors, composers, opera house managers.
 Our interviews are intellectually challenging and engaging, with a conversational style.
 Click [here] for a list of names.
-Don't just read the singers: interviews with scholars like Phillip Gossett or stage directors like Thaddeus Strassberger are extremely educational, as well as contemporary composers like Robert Ward.
+Don't just read the singers: interviews with scholars like Phillip Gossett or stage directors like Thaddeus Strassberger are extremely educational, as well as contemporary composers like Robert Ward and George Benjamin.
 And do notice that some less known singers also have good insights to share!

 - Opera Lively Press is our young publishing house arm, and has already released three books which are on sale from this site (click on our e-store tabs above - secure credit card orders and worldwide shipping are available) and from other venues.
 First, "Opera Lively - The Interviews" on paperback and Kindle edition.
-It's available from our e-Store by clicking on the appropriate tab above, and on Amazon sites around the world.
+It is available from our e-Store by clicking on the appropriate tab above, and on Amazon sites around the world.
 Click [here] for full announcement and links to sales points.
 Second, a guide to Berlioz's opera Les Troyens - click [here], containing among many other pieces of information, our own new translation of the libretto into English, also on paperback and Kindle.
 Third is Jay Hunter Morris' memoirs "Diary of a Redneck Opera Zinger" (yes, with a Z), click [here].
-Next will be our guide to Eugene Onegin, and planned for later, a novel continuing the story of Tosca (the author is publishing it here chapter by chapter but we'll have a print edition once it is ready), and a History of Russian Opera.
-Volume 2 of the Interviews series is also forthcoming.
+Next will be our guide to Written on Skin, the great contemporary opera by George Benjamin.
+Volume 3 of our guidebook series should be Eugene Onegin, and planned for later, a novel continuing the story of Tosca (the author is publishing it here chapter by chapter but we'll have a print edition once it is ready).
+Volume 2 of the Interviews series is also forthcoming (already in preparation).
 Prospective authors should inquire about how to send manuscripts for consideration, by using the Contact Us link on the bottom of our pages.

 - Opera News – we summarize and digest the best in the print press for you, and generate our own news

-- In Print – contains detailed summaries of recent issues of magazines such as Opernwelt, Opera, Opera Now, and Opera News.
+- In Print – contains detailed summaries of recent issues of magazines such as Opernwelt, Das Opernglas, Opera, Opera Now, and Opera News.
 Click [here]

 - Other news – Miscellaneous, under development [here] but we also have a more informal News thread in our discussion forum, click [here]